EB-2 & EB-3 Green Cards

 - one ad on job search web sites;

 - one ad on state job bank for 30 days;

-The Immigration and Nationality Act (INA) requires that the hiring of a foreign worker will not adversely affect the wages and working conditions of U.S. workers comparably employed.
-To comply with the statute, the Department’s regulations require that the wages offered to a foreign worker must be the “prevailing wage” rate for the occupational classification in the area of employment.
-To confirm this figure, the employer is required submit a request to the DOL for a Prevailing Wage Determination (“PWD”).
-Current processing times for the PWD range from 2-3 months.
+In addition, the Immigration and Nationality Act (INA) requires that the hiring of a foreign worker will not adversely affect the wages and working conditions of U.S. workers comparably employed.
+To comply with the statute, the Department’s regulations require that the wages offered to a foreign worker must meet the prevailing wage rate for the occupational classification in the area of employment.
+To confirm this figure, the employer is required to submit a request to the DOL for a Prevailing Wage Determination (PWD).
+The current processing timeline for the PWD is about 4 months.

 Timeframe and costs for this step: